 But I bet if that phrase were used in most churches today, it would cause unbelievable controversy.

-The problem is we’ve so blindly accepted the culture’s sexualization of love that we can’t even conceive of telling a gay man wearing a Love is love shirt:
+The problem is we’ve so blindly accepted the culture’s sexualization of love that we can’t even conceive of telling a gay man wearing a Love is love shirt the following:

 “You know what?
 God absolutely wants you to love men, and I believe He’s revealed through His Word the best possible way to do that.
 I want to introduce you to a man who loved men better than any other person this world has ever known.
 His name is Jesus, and he experienced a love so passionate and fierce that it would lead him to give up his own life for men like you and me.”